 Me and my puppy Candy.

-Me and my puppet Mabel.
+And here is me and my puppet Mabel.

 When you’re a little kid, curly hair is really cute.
 It is kind of a mark of distinction.
 You stand out, and people “Oooh” and “Aahhh” over it.